Sack of Dinant: The immediate post-massacre research

 Written accounts of the Dinant massacres were collected during the winter of 1914, with the initial goal of documenting testimonies and compiling an accurate list of victims.
 Joseph Chot, who had met Philippe Pétain in August 1914, sought eyewitness accounts throughout the Namur region.
 Dom Norbert Nieuwland of Maredsous Abbey published the first obituary, which listed 606 names.
 This text was republished multiple times, including by foreign press, leading to its prohibition by the German military command.

 The press, predominantly British but also including that of neutral nations, disseminated firsthand accounts from civilians and informative pamphlets that condemned the actions of the German Heer.
 The German army was accused of violating the agreements established by Germany under the Hague Convention of 1907.
 Occasionally, the desire for emphasis led some journalists to extend their assertions, as noted by Edouard Gérard:

 People of letters more concerned, it seems, with 'monetizing our disaster' - the expression is not mine - than with contributing to "bringing the truth to light", have already published high fantasy accounts.
 This is an insult to the memory of our martyrs.

 Belgium is frequently perceived as a victim by both British and American commentators, who often refer to the tragic events as the "rape of Belgium."
 It is notable that some Americans may be unaware of the United States' humanitarian involvement during this period.

 In response to the criticism, 93 German intellectuals issued a "manifesto to civilized nations" in an attempt to exonerate their army from any wrongdoing.

-The German White Book, published in February 1915, claimed that imperial troops encountered francs-tireurs who were allegedly organized, armed, and trained by thehe Belgian government.
+The German White Book, published in February 1915, claimed that imperial troops encountered francs-tireurs who were allegedly organized, armed, and trained by the Belgian government.
 According to the White Book, these francs-tireurs, comprising both men and women, and even children, conducted numerous covert attacks on German troops, leading to substantial losses.
 The document asserted that such attacks necessitated a violent response.
 In reaction to the allegations presented in the German White Book, Mgr.
 Thomas-Louis Heylen, the Bishop of Namur, released a Protestation contre les accusations du Livre Blanc allemand in October 1915.
 Further opposition to the White Book came from Belgium, which published its own Grey Book in May 1916.

 Cardinal Mercier had earlier called for the collection of accurate and objective information regarding the atrocities committed by the Germans, independent of the State's efforts in producing the Grey Book.